 Masters swimming officially began May 2, 1970, after Captain Ransom J. Arthur, M.D., a Navy doctor in San Diego, convinced John Spannuth, then president of the Coaches Association, to hold the first National Masters Swimming Championships in the Amarillo Aquatic Club pool.
 Arthur felt that if the incentive was appealing, it would give older swimmers (ex-competitors and beginners alike) a goal for keeping physically fit.
 Dr. Arthur's vision of adults improving their fitness through swimming has grown over the years into a nationwide organization of nearly 60,000 adult swimmers.

-- Forty Years of USMS: A pictorial history of US Masters Swimming.
-This was presented by Bob Beach at the International Aquatic History Symposium and Film Festival on May 10, 2012.
+- Forty Years of USMS: A pictorial history of U.S. Masters Swimming, presented by Bob Beach at the International Aquatic History Symposium and Film Festival on May 10, 2012.

 - Swim-Master newsletter archives: Before there was a USMS magazine, June Krauser created and published the Swim-Master newsletter.

 - Read Ransom J. Arthur's 1968 paper, "Swimming and Cardiovascular Fitness in the Older Age Group and Swim Training in the Older Age Group"